Cyril-CRGB/Portfolio4_FullStackProject/README.md

 ## Performance
-We tested the performance of our app with lighthouse, the result are good.
+We tested the performance of our app with lighthouse, the results are good.

 <img src="images/11_printscreen_Readme.jpg" alt="ReadmePicture11">